How to Convert MBR to GPT or GPT to MBR Without Data Loss?

 3. Right-click on the disk you want to convert and select “Convert to MBR Disk.”

-4. Follow the prompts to delete all partitions on the disk and convert it to MBR.
+4. Follow the prompts to delete all disk partitions and convert them to MBR.

 How To Convert the Disk Partition Table?

-Explained here are various ways that are tried and tested by users as well as experts to convert the hard drive from MBR to GPT without losing data or converting GPT to MBR.
+Explained here are various ways that users and experts try and test to convert the hard drive from MBR to GPT without losing data or converting GPT to MBR.

 Convert Hard Disk Partition Table style on Windows 11 and Windows 10